michaelpoi/django-post_office/docs/source/usage.rst

 Templating
 ------------

-post_office introduces a two-phase approach for creating email templates.
+sendmail introduces a two-phase approach for creating email templates.
 This process ensures a flexible and powerful way to handle email templates, leveraging both HTML expertise and user-friendly editing tools.

 1. :ref:`HTML Base File Creation`
     In the first phase, experienced email HTML developers create base files while adhering to the specific limitations of rendering emails in various clients.
 During this phase, developers can: